 Amber Benzinger was born and raised in Willington, Connecticut.
 After having grown up with an independent and driven mother, Amber learned to lead by example and to always work hard for what she wanted.
 She attended Manchester Community College where she earned her Paralegal degree, and then went on to the University of Connecticut to earn her Bachelor’s Degree in Sociology and Women’s Gender Studies.
-After graduating from UConn, she attended Western New England University School of Law in Springfield, Massachusetts where she received her law degree.
-Amber is a licensed attorney in Massachusetts and soon-to-be Connecticut.
+After graduating from the University of Connecticut, she attended Western New England University School of Law in Springfield, Massachusetts where she received her law degree.
+Amber is a licensed attorney in Massachusetts.

 Amber has worked in various legal fields ranging from child welfare to landlord/tenant law.
 Throughout these experiences, her main priority has become how to best serve her clients.
 She believes in making her client’s goals, her goals.
 Because of this, Amber is thrilled to join Marti Law Group: a firm that focuses on the client.

-In addition to assisting clients with their estate planning needs, Amber also writes blog posts for Marti Law Group to keep clients informed about the on-going changes in our society.
+In addition to assisting clients with their business formation needs, Amber also writes blog posts for Marti Law Group to keep clients informed about the on-going changes in our society.

 Outside of the office, Amber lives in Cowarts, Alabama with her boyfriend and Siberian cat, Laku.
-In her spare time, she enjoys walking three miles daily and experimenting with new cooking recipes (which have been successful so far).
+In her spare time, she enjoys hiking and experimenting with new cooking recipes (which have been successful so far).

 “Incredible change happens in your life when you decide to take control of what you do have power over, instead of craving control over what you don’t.”